Enontekiö: Climate

 Enontekiö's climate is characterised by the extreme northern location, the high altitude compared to the rest of Finland and the closeness of the Arctic Ocean.
 Due to the moderating influence of the Gulf Stream, the winters are not quite as harsh as in central Lapland, which is characterised by the continental climate, but the summers are shorter and cooler.

 The annual average temperatures of Enontekiö are the lowest of Finland.
 In Kilpisjärvi, in the north of the municipal area, the long-term average is −2.3 °C (compared to Helsinki: approx. +5 °C; Berlin approx. +9 °C).
 July is the warmest month, with an average temperature of +10.9 °C, the coldest is January with −13.6 °C. Due to these extreme climatic conditions, the growing season only lasts a little over 100 days.
 Thus, the winter, with its 200 days, is very long.
 The annual average precipitation is 459 mm.
-In the cold season, enormous amounts of snow can fall: The highest snow depth ever recorded in Finland was measured on April 19, 1997, in Kilpisjärvi: 190 cm.
+In the cold season, enormous amounts of snow can fall: The highest snow depth ever recorded in Finland was measured on 19 April 1997, in Kilpisjärvi: 190 cm.
 Normally, a permanent snow cover is generally formed in October and does not melt again until the end of May.
 In sheltered places, snow can remain even longer; thus a ski race is traditionally held for Midsummer's night in Kilpisjärvi.

 Enontekiö's municipal area is located between 200 and 300 km north of the Arctic Circle.
 Accordingly, there are extreme seasonal differences in the length of daylight.
-In Kilpisjärvi, the Midnight Sun shines between May 22 and July 23.
-Accordingly, Polar night (kaamos) prevails between December 2 and January 11.
+In Kilpisjärvi, the Midnight Sun shines between 22 May and 23 July.
+Accordingly, Polar night (kaamos) prevails between 2 December and 11 January.
 Enontekiö has the highest rate of occurrence of Polar lights in Finland: In the region around Kilpisjärvi, this natural spectacle can be observed on average three out of four nights during the dark season in clear weather.